-“The network that got damaged will be restored as soon as possible and phase three will be taking the high voltage lines underground.
+“The network that got damaged will be restored as soon as possible thanks to a level 2 electrician and phase three will be taking the high voltage lines underground.
 What we are looking to do now in some areas where there is high voltage overhead is to go underground with these cables now.
 There are some serious plans to go underground as soon as possible,” he said.

 As it relates to the water, Chittick said this poses a bit more challenge, as many meters were damaged during the hurricane.
 Up to the time of this interview, the company counted about 4,000 water meters that were taken into the company damaged.

 “We are now busy restoring water meters as much as we can restore.
 The secondary (water) lines have to be plugged off and there were no plugs on-island.
 We got some plugs in last week so we are now busy plugging off all broken water meters.
 Then we can have water to all the districts on-island,” he said, adding that the company is now busy with this activity in Middle Region and Dutch Quarter.